hiiimnick/TSG_NewsAPP/README.md

 # TSG News App

 ## Overview
 TSG News App is a Flutter application for browsing news articles from the Hacker News Algolia API.
-It features infinite scrolling, search, filtering, sorting, and lets users save favorite articles locally.
+It features search, filtering, sorting, and lets users save favorite articles locally.

 ## Features
 - **Search:** Find news articles by keywords, with infinite scroll for results.